-5.1.
-Emergency Response Plan.
-Section 4 to the BVES Emergency Response Plan provides an explanation of the BVES system sources of power and actions to be taken when there is partial or complete loss of sources of power.
-Appendix B to this Plan provides a graphic showing the sources of power available to the BVES system including the SCE supply lines and their capacity.
-This PSPS Plan provides supplemental guidance in the case of SCE PSPS events that result in a complete or partial loss of all SCE lines in order to avoid a "black start" of the Bear Valley Power Plant (BVPP).
-Once PSPS is implemented, outages shall be managed using the guidance of the BVES Emergency Response Plan and the supplemental guidance of this procedure.
+- 5.1.
+Emergency Disaster and Response Plan.
+Section 4 to the BVES Emergency Response and Disaster Plan (EDRP) explains the BVES system sources of power and actions to be taken when there is partial or complete loss of sources of power.
+Appendix B to the EDRP provides a graphic showing the sources of power available to the BVES system including the SCE supply lines and their capacity.
+This PSPS Plan provides supplemental guidance in the case of an SCE PSPS event leading to a complete or partial loss of all SCE lines in order to avoid a "black start" of the Bear Valley Power Plant (BVPP).
+Once PSPS is implemented, outages shall be managed using the guidance of the BVES EDRP and the supplemental guidance of this procedure. - 5.2.

-5.2.
 PSPS Phases.
-Table 5-1, PSPS Phases for PSPS Procedures, provides a timeline summary of actions to be taken for PSPS on BVES owned bare wire overhead power lines in some or all areas of the BVES service area and/or SCE directed PSPS affecting the BVES service area.
+In Table 5-1, PSPS Phases for PSPS Procedures, BVES provides a time-line summary of actions to be taken for PSPS on BVES-owned bare wire overhead power lines affecting some or all of the BVES service area or a SCE-directed PSPS affecting the BVES service area.

 It should be noted that weather changes can be sudden and the target timelines may end up being shorter than indicated in Table 5-1.
-PSPS actions are to be driven by forecasts and actual conditions in the field.
+PSPS actions are driven by forecasts and actual conditions in the field.
 The specific phases are:

-- Preparatory Phase: Conducted annually well before extreme fire threat conditions are expected; or when lessons learned or other conditions warrant updating plans, training, and/or outreach.
-Develop communication and notification plans jointly with CalOES, county and local governments, independent living centers, and representatives of people/communities with AFN.
-Create a plan for CRC(s). - Warning Phase: Starts 4-7 days prior to forecasted extreme fire threat weather and conditions.
-Mainly involves preparing to conduct PSPS when it is warranted and notifying local government, agencies, partner organizations, and customers.
-This phase includes various levels of notification at the 4-7 days ahead, 4 days ahead, 2-3 days ahead, 1-2 days ahead, and 1-4 hours ahead (PSPS imminent) points in the preparatory process. - Implementation Phase: Involves de-energizing "at-risk" areas due to verified actual extreme fire threat weather and conditions and/or responding to SCE directed PSPS of SCE supply lines to BVES service area. - Restoration Phase: Involves restoring power to de-energized circuits following verification that actual extreme fire threat weather and conditions have subsided and/or restoring SCE supply lines when they are re-energized. - Reporting and Lessons Learned Phase: Documenting and reporting to Safety Enforcement Division required information on the PSPS event and capturing lessons learned to ensure future PSPS events benefit from an understanding of what worked and what did not work in previous PSPS events.
+- 1. Preparatory Phase: Conducted annually well before extreme fire threat conditions are expected; or when lessons learned or other conditions warrant updating plans, training, or outreach.
+This involves the developing of communication and notification plans jointly with stakeholders such as CalOES, county and local governments, independent living centers, and representatives of people/communities with AFN.
+Review and revise plans for establishing CRC(s).
+BVES currently holds PSPS exercises to further develop their staff to be readily available to properly activate a PSPS event.
+For further detail regarding BVES Functional Exercise: Bear Valley Wildfire Threat Situation Manual in Appendix F. - 2.
+Warning Phase: Approximately 4-7 days prior to forecasted extreme fire threat weather and conditions, the warning phase involves assessing the whether activating a PSPS may be warranted.
+If a PSPS is possible or likely, BVES notifies local government, agencies, partner organizations, and customers.
+This phase includes various levels of notification at the 4-7 days ahead, 4 days ahead, 2-3 days ahead, 1-2 days ahead, and 1-4 hours ahead (PSPS imminent) points in the preparatory process. - 3.
+Implementation Phase: De-energization actions are taken for "at-risk" areas due to observed extreme fire threat weather and conditions or imminent or active SCE-directed PSPS of SCE supply lines to BVES service area. - 4.
+Restoration Phase: This phase enables the safe restoration of power to deenergized circuits following verification that actual extreme fire threat weather and